Sales tax is a fact of life for most retailers, whether you sell online, at a brick and mortar store or all of the above.

 Some common product categories are not taxable or taxed differently in some states.
 These categories include groceries, clothing and textbooks.

 For example, clothing and grocery items are both non-taxable in Minnesota.
 In Tennessee, grocery items are taxable, but taxed at a reduced rate of 5%.

-Keep in mind that most tangible good are taxable in most states.
+Keep in mind that most tangible goods are taxable in most states.

 Once you’ve determined that you have nexus in a state and are selling taxable items in a state, your next step is to register with that state to collect sales tax.